 You'd have to look twice to tell Nova from the stock Google Experience Launcher – the icons, fonts, and colors are all reproduced here, but with the fully customized Nova settings underneath.
 Read More

 So you didn't get a Nexus 5 – that's okay.
 You can still get that shiny new KitKat look and feel with the new Nova Launcher beta.
 It won't get you all the way there (the transparent nav bar is limited, for example), but the new version of this third-party homescreen has a lot of little visual tweaks to make it look almost like the real thing.

 The Nova Launcher developer posted recently about the changes that were coming in light of KitKat, and now here we are.
-The beta app can be downloaded from the Nova Launcher site directly if you want to try it out.
 Read More